 We also assist clients seeking to relocate staff to Malta assisting them throughout the process to obtain work permits for both EU and non-EU individuals.

-It is to its credit that Tanti-Dougall & Associates, Advocates provides legal services to the Confederation of Malta Trade Unions (CMTU) and a number of unions amongst them the Malta Union of Teachers (MUT), the Mooring Men Corp and the Union Haddiema Universita' ta' Malta (UHUM) which represents the library employees at the University of Malta.
+It is to its credit that Tanti-Dougall & Associates, Advocates provides legal services to the Confederation of Malta Trade Unions (CMTU) and a number of unions amongst them the Malta Union of Teachers (MUT), and the Union Haddiema Universita' ta' Malta (UHUM) which represents the library employees at the University of Malta.

 Tanti-Dougall & Associates, Advocates represents clients in industrial cases in particular about unfair dismissal and harassment as well as before Disciplinary Boards.